collective/collective.geo.wms/README.rst

 ============

-collective.geo.wms is a product which enables you to embed WMS and TMS layers in your website.
+collective.geo.wms is a product which enables you to embed WMS and WMTS layers in your website.

 It is designed to make adding WMS or WMTS layers as easy as possible.